 Legal definition: Where a full gender recognition certificate (GRC) is issued to a person, the person’s gender becomes for all purposes the acquired gender (so that, if the acquired gender is the male gender, the person’s sex becomes that of a man and, if it is the female gender, the person’s sex becomes that of a woman).

-In most day-to-day situations people will be treated according to the gender role in which they present.
+In most day-to-day situations, by law, people should be treated according to the gender role in which they present.
 However, there will be some scenarios when someone’s biological sex is the most important determinate of how someone is fairly treated.
-UK Equality Law acknowledges this reality and there are a number of exceptions that can be invoked to allow the lawful discrimination of males (irrespective of gender identity) from female only spaces.
+UK Equality Law acknowledges this reality and there are a number of exceptions that can be invoked to allow the lawful discrimination of males (irrespective of gender identity) from female-only spaces.
 The exceptions are briefly summarised below.
 For a more in depth discussion go to https://fairplayforwomen.com/equality-act-2010_womens-rights/

 3.1 Sex-based exemptions

-There a four sex-based exemptions within the Equality Act to allow the lawful exclusion of natal males from female spaces and acknowledges the need for privacy, dignity, safety and fairness.
+There are four sex-based exemptions within the Equality Act to allow the lawful exclusion of natal males from female spaces and acknowledges the need for privacy, dignity, safety and fairness.

 Natal males can be excluded even if they have legally switched to female under the GRA2004.